 15. Novel in the paper

 Conduct a contest for budding authors.
-The winners get to write a short novel in the newspaper.
+The winners get to write a short novel or book in the newspaper.
 One chapter published daily.
 The objective is to get appointment readership where people eagerly wait for the paper to continue the story.
 Eg, Taarak Mehta Ka Oolta Chashma was first a column in the Gujarat Weekly Chitralekha.
 Because of its storyline and repeat characters, it had appointment readership.

 Phew!
 These were some quirky yet relevant newspaper marketing ideas.
 They will definitely help get more readers.
 Readers will attract advertisers, right??
 Did you like them?
 Which one do you think has the most chance of success?
 Do let us know in comments.